-People saying fear of accidents is why they won’t cycle, but if bicycles disappear off the streets we lose one of the greatest tools we have to keep our cities safer and greener.
+People say fear of accidents is why they won’t cycle, but if bicycles disappear off the streets we'll lose one of the greatest tools we have to keep our cities safer and greener.

 Because of cars, road use – all road use – is dangerous.
-Being on the road is the greatest risk most of us will take in our lives, whatever our vehicle choice.
+Being on the road is the greatest risk most of us will ever take in our lives, whatever our vehicle choice.
 And yes, as a Vulnerable Road User – that's a cyclist, pedestrian, motorcyclist or skateboarder – your chances of dying in a collision with a car are greater than they are for the driver.

-The overall risk that you will be in a serious road accident, however, is in fact not substantially greater for cyclists than other road users.
+The overall risk that you'll be in a serious road accident, however, is in fact not substantially greater for cyclists than other road users.

 UK researchers at the Department of Epidemiology and Public Health, University College London, who conducted a study on cycling risk, concluded that previous government statistics in several countries have overstated the risks involved with cycling, and underestimated those associated with walking and driving.